-Domain name is like your address on the internet.
-There are billions of websites in the world wide web and you need an address to be found.
+A domain name is like your address on the internet.
+There are billions of websites on the world wide web and you need an address to be found.

 Remember not to confuse domain names with web hosting, they are two different things.

-Domain names are basically defined as the address one enters in their web browser to get to desired website.
+Domain names are basically defined as the address one enters in their web browser to get to the desired website.
 For instance, to get to our website you will need to type in our domain name i.e www.wpcube.co.nz

 A registered domain name is distinct to the website and unlike hosting, it cannot be shared.
 It can be used as the general name of the website and email or both.

-A web hosting provider will require a domain name in order to publish and allow users to reach you website.
+A web hosting provider will require a domain name in order to publish and allow users to reach your website.

 A website is defined as a collection of web pages combined together for a common purpose.
 Whereas, a domain name is the website address that you need to register for users to access the site.

 The domain name is the address that users have to enter to be able to come to your website and access the different resources.
 You can have a domain and not do anything with it.
-But you can’t own a website which does not have a domain name.
+But you can’t own a website that does not have a domain name.

 It is not that you have to understand how domain names work in order to get a website up and running.
 You can skip it as it’s for general information only.

 So you open a browser, type in some letters.
 After pressing enter it opens a new world of information on a particular topic or business information.
-Those letters are called a domain name.
+Those letters are called domain names.